Graph Persistence goes Spectral: Expressivity of Spectral Information

 \section{Expressivity of Spectral Information}

-In this section, we will give a proof of Theorem~\ref{thm::persistent_Laplacian_no_more}.
+In this section, we will give a self-contained proof of Proposition~\ref{thm::persistent_Laplacian_no_more}.
 We will first introduce the relevant concepts.
 Suppose $K$ is an $n$-dimensional finite simplicial complex.
 There is a standard simplicial chain complex of the form

 Here each $C_i(K)$ has a formal basis being the finite set of $i$-simplicies in $K$, hence there is a way well-defined notion of an adjoint (which is the transpose) $\partial_i^T$ for each $\partial_i$.
 The $i$-th combinatorial Laplacian of $K$ is defined as